Qbandev/stbchef/README.md

 The application uses the `@metamask/sdk` and `ethers` libraries to create temporary smart accounts for users' Externally Owned Accounts (EOAs), providing smart contract capabilities without permanent deployment.

+When performing swaps on Ethereum Mainnet, these smart accounts interact with the Uniswap V4 Universal Router.

 ```javascript
 // Create a smart account
 const smartAccount = await createSmartAccount(signer);